 Section 3: Approval

 All bylaws shall exist within the sufferance of the SGA.
-If at any time the SGA finds them inappropriate, it may require them to e changed or negated.
+If at any time the SGA finds them inappropriate, it may require them to be changed or negated.

 Section 4: Membership

-All members are considered voting members based on attendance at 75 percent of scheduled meetings and events.
-Members may be excused if notice if provided to the Secretary within 24 hours of scheduled meeting or event.
+All members are considered voting members if they fulfill the following requirements:

+Attendance at 75 percent of scheduled meetings and events.
+Members may be excused if notice is provided to the Secretary within 24 hours of the scheduled meeting or event.

+Completion of 2 service hours to the section.
+This includes any help given at an event held by the section, which will be monitored by the committee chairs and the Secretary.

 Section 5: Removal